markstefanchuk/BlnkEntr/README.md

 MDL add-in for Bentley Systems' MicroStation CAD program.

+Original Program by: G. Houck of systems HK

 BLNKENTR.mc -- Fence Blank/Justify EnterData Fields Application
 ---------------------------------------------------------------------
 This MDL application processes some or all of the Enter Data fields